Data-Driven Marketing: Making Better Decisions with Analytics

 Benefits for Schools

-This demonstrates an important principle of marketing analytics: data should not only be used to measure performance but also to create meaningful engagement strategies that strengthen customer relationships and encourage desired behaviours.
+This demonstrates an important principle of marketing analytics: data should not only measure performance, but also create meaningful engagement strategies that strengthen customer relationships and encourage desired behaviours.

 1. What is data-driven marketing?